Canaccord Genuity (:) Given Average Recommendation of “” by Brokerages

-Canaccord Genuity (:) has been assigned a consensus rating of “N/A” from the zero research firms that are covering the firm, MarketBeat Ratings reports.
+Canaccord Genuity (:) has been assigned an average rating of “N/A” from the zero research firms that are covering the company, MarketBeat.com reports.

 Canaccord Genuity (formerly Canaccord Adams) provides equities research, sales, and trading services, and investment banking services such as securities underwriting, sales, trading, M&A advice, and industry research.
 Formed in 1969 through the merger of Weston W. Adams & Company and Harkness & Hill, the company specializes in the technology, metals, mining, life sciences, real estate, and financial services sectors.